Zamiell/racing-plus/docs/bugs.md

 - Guppy's Eye will not work correctly when it needs to show a Red Chest that gives a Devil Room item.
 (Reported by Moucheron Quipet)
 - Season 1 will always have Clean Bedrooms (instead of having a 50% chance for a Clean Bedroom).
 (Reported by Finalkids)
 - Custom fortunes and custom Rules Card text no longer works as of vanilla patch 1.7.5 (due to localization).
 - If you touch the edge of a crawlspace, you can sometimes trigger the vanilla animation.
 If this happens, you might return to the starting room of the floor.
-This should be fixed in the next vanilla patch, since it has to do with the vanilla game not reading the state correctly.
+This has to do with the vanilla game not reading the state of the crawlspace correctly.
 (Reported by KiraKeepKool)

 <br />